-HPV-related cancers: What you need to know
+HPV and related cancers: What you need to know

 The impact of HPV-related cancers

-“HPV-related cancers are serious for both men and women.
-Fortunately, there are steps people can take to be proactive about their health.
+“There are steps people can take to be proactive about their health.
 Men and women should speak with their health care providers to learn more about the link between HPV and certain cancers and diseases.”

-Mel Kohn, M.D., M.P.H., medical director, Merck
+Mel Kohn, M.D., M.P.H., executive director of medical affairs, Merck

 The World Health Organization’s movement towards cervical cancer elimination

 According to the World Health Organization (WHO), cervical cancer is the fourth most frequent cancer in women globally.
 Important steps have been taken to achieve a world where fewer women are affected by cervical cancer, but more needs to be done.